thanhhocse96/VSEC-SaichinhtaDS/README.md

 ## Introduction

 VSEC is a dataset of Vietnamsese misspellings errors along with their corrections fixed manually.
-It contains 9341 sentences and 11202 errors in more than 4500 different types, making it the largest public dataset of misspellings for the Vietnamese language.
+It contains 9341 sentences and 11202 errors in more than 4500 different types, making it the largest public dataset of misspellings for the Vietnamese language (are you sure!?).

 ## Dataset